cda-tum/mqt-dasqa/README1.md

       7. qubit_connector - creates qubit-to-qubit connections
       8. optimizer - optimizes geometries of layout to hit target parameters - :exclamation: NEED REFACTORING to move one level up in repository to be consistent with the steps in framework explained in paper
    3. optimizer PLACEHOLDER - after refactoring 2.8
-2. notebooks - train statistical model to be stand-in for simulation - used by optimizer
+   4. notebooks PLACEHOLDER - train statistical model to be stand-in for simulation - used by optimizer

 ## Trying reference implementation